 However, some places are known to be more sensitive since they have more nerve endings – for example: the whole torso area, hands and feet, knees and elbow.

-Some placements are not particularly painful, but can be uncomfortable due to holding the position for an extended time.
+Some placements are not particularly painful, but it can be uncomfortable to hold the position for an extended time.

 I don’t recommend getting a big piece in a sensitive placement as your first tattoo, but keep in mind that pain tolerance is individual and it’s ultimately your choice.

 Can I use numbing cream before my tattoo?